rolepoint/connect-examples/get-jobs-and-insert-applications/python/README.md

 # Get Jobs and Insert Applications

-This example shows a simple application with an endpoint for recieving RolePoint Connect webhook events and making job applications.
+This example receives job postings & submits candidates using Connect.

 ## How to run this example

-You will need to expose the example application so that RolePoint Connect can communicate with it.
-For this we recommend using [ngrok](https://ngrok.com).
+You will need a sandbox account for [Connect](http://www.rolepoint.com/ats-crm-middleware.html).

+Connect sends jobs to client applications using webhooks.
+For the example to receive these webhooks it will need to be exposed to the internet.
+We recommend using [ngrok](https://ngrok.com) for this - it can expose a port on your local machine to the internet, allowing you to receive the webhooks sent from connect.
 For the purposes of this guide, we will assume you are using ngrok and have successfully installed it.

-Our application will by default be exposed on port 5000, so we start ngrok up to expose the local server:
+The example will be exposed on port 5000, so we start ngrok up to expose the local server:

     > ngrok http 5000

 The output from the above command will include a line which says `Forwarding`, with a URL which looks like `https://2fb65876.ngrok.io`.
 Note that yours will have a different subdomain.

-You will also need a sandbox account for [RolePoint Connect](http://www.rolepoint.com/ats-crm-middleware.html).
+You will need to edit `app.py` and change the settings on lines 27-30.

+- `username` should be set to your Connect username
+- `password` should be set to your Connect password
+- `connector_id` should be set to your Connect connector ID
-Once you have obtained a sandbox account, you will need to edit `app.py` and change the settings on lines 27-33. `app.config['SERVER_NAME']` should be set to the ngrok URL from above, from the subdomain onwards.
-E.g `2fb65876.ngrok.io`.
-The other settings should be replaced with your RolePoint Connect username/password and ID respectively.
+- `username` should be set to the ngrok URL from above, from the subdomain onwards.
+E.g `2fb65876.ngrok.io`

-You will need to install the requirements for this example:
+You will need to install the requirements for this example, we recommend using [virtualenv](http://virtualenv.readthedocs.org/en/latest/) when installing dependencies.
+Then:

     > pip install -r requirements.txt